GACJ/callingitround/content/docs/conducting/1_checking_the_ringing/index.md

 ### Other landmarks

 In a quarter peal or peal of minor, watch for it to come round (at least twice!).
 Watch for “roll-ups,” especially on high numbers.
 Know who’s making the bob, or involved in the single.
+Maybe knowing what happens at _every_ call is too much, but you can still learn a few key ones, like at the end of a part.

 If you're particularly good at memorizing, you can also memorize any other aspect of the composition that is useful to you, like the course heads for example.